Last updated: Jan-31-2024

 Enable the Strict Transformations setting in the Security page of the Console Settings.
 To mark a specific transformation as allowed, open the Named Transformations page of the Console.
 Next to each transformation you can open the menu and toggle to either allow or restrict the transformation.

 When working with Cloudinary's API, there are a few ways you can control who can access an asset and when.
 These include:

 - Applying the

 If the first option above is applied on an asset, the asset's current access control mode is indicated in the Media Library with an icon, but you can't apply or modify the setting via the Media Library.
 It can be applied or modified only programmatically via the API.
-For more details, see Control access to assets during upload and Media access control on delivery.
+For more details, see Media access control on delivery.

 access_control option can be set programmatically via the API or via the Media Library.

-access_control option, an account administrator can change any asset's access control mode between Public and Restricted directly from the Media Library.
+If the access control option is enabled for your account or product environment, a DAM administrator can change any asset's access control mode between Public and Restricted directly from the Media Library.

 Setting an asset as Restricted means that people can only view that asset outside the Media Library if they have both the asset URL and an authentication token (a special type of validation for ensuring that a person requesting a URL is allowed to access it), except during an optional time-limited date range when the asset is defined as publicly accessible.

 If your users need to allow someone access to a restricted asset via a URL, outside the time range that an asset is set as public, work with the developers on your team to generate and distribute the required authentication token.
 For more details on authentication tokens, see Authenticated access to media assets.